chaosmaou/wivrn-guide/README.md

 You can try switching your codec to h.264 to get a reduction in latency, but note that you may see more banding in gradients if you do so.
 (This is true even on 8 bit displays!)

 I personally set mine as seen in the image above for my AMD GPU to ensure I am always using hardware acceleration.
+VAAPI results in pretty good latency and good image quality. *NOTE* VAAPI has an issue where they dyanamic bitrate switching doesn't currently work in WiVRn.
+To change bitrate, you must must adjust it and completely shut down both the headset app and the server on PC.

 - Autostart application: